jamesrayman/Ero/docs/euclid.md

 Short string literals begin and end with one unescaped quote character.
 The quote character used may be a single quote (`'`) or a double quote (`"`), but a single string literal can't use both.
 If a short string literal continues onto the next line, the previous line must end with a backslash (`\`), and the newline will not be included in the resultant string.

-Below are some valid short string literals:
+Below are some valid short string literals.

 ```text
 "Hello, world!"